palbiswa/AmazonProductReview/README.md

         else:
             return "Strongly Positive" # polarity > 0.5
 ```
 4. If want to see details review about the product then click on the extension Amazon Product Review as mentioned in bellow screenshot to open the extension pop up.
+Find the extension on the right top in browser.
 ![Load Extension pop up](assets/invikeExtension.png).
 5. It will open a pop up and show Product Review insights.
 ![Extension Pop Up Page](assets/pop-up_page.png).